waltojac/linux-settings/README.md

-# linuxSettings
+# Linux Settings
-Few setting files for linux
+Few setting files for linux (.bashrc and .vimrc)